Baldins/academic-kickstart/content/project/learningestimation/index.md

 Localization is an essential task for robotics applications.
 To know the exact pose (position and orientation) of the agent it's essential for visualization, navigation, prediction, and planning.\\

-Here I cover the whole pipeline to localize a drone using only streams of camera images and IMU data.
+In this project I cover the pipeline used in the paper to localize the pose of the drone using only streams of camera images and IMU data.
 I use Python and Pytorch for this project.

 To reproduce the results, please, download EuRoC Mav dataset at https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets#downloads.